ifm/developerportal/_sources/documentation/GettingStarted/ifmVisionAssistant/connecting_ifmVA_to_O3R.md.txt

 ![manual connect](resources/manual_connect.gif)

-### Connect to recent system(s)
+### Connect to recent system(s) by using `Recent`

 The ifmVisionAssistant saves former established connections.
 This could also include other hardware like O2I, O2D, O3X, etc.

-Instead of always using the find/manual connection, the recent connections can save time.
+Using the recent connection can save time instead of always using the find/manual connection.

 ![recent connections](resources/recent_connections.gif)